Cancer Research UK logo.

 Coping with hairy cell leukaemia (HCL) can be difficult.
-Help and support are available.
+Help and support is available.
 There are things you can do, people to help and ways to cope with a diagnosis of HCL.

 Helping yourself

-You are more able to cope and make decisions if you have information about your type of leukaemia and its treatment.
+You may be more able to cope and make decisions if you have information about your type of leukaemia and its treatment.
 Information also helps you to know what to expect.

 Taking in information can be difficult at first.
 Make a list of questions before you see your doctor.
 Take someone with you to remind you what you want to ask and help remember the answers.